pmlmodelling/nctoolkit/docs/source/interpolation.rst

-This method will also work using NetCDF files.
-So, if you wanted you can also use a path to a NetCDF file as the target grid.
+This method will also work using netCDF files.
+So, if you wanted you can also use a path to a netCDF file as the target grid.

 How to reuse the weights for regridding